Sebastianxq/Java/Elementary Data Structures Course/9 wordCount/README.md

 following specifications.
 When you are searching for a word in a dictionary, you cannot do a linear search because that will make the whole task very time consuming.
 You will need to make good use of some data structures to make your summary generation program fast.
-Some of the following specifications will help you do that.
+Some of the following specifications will help you do that. <br><br>
 <ol>
 <li>The name of the main program should be SummaryGen.java.
 Your program
 must generate five summary files for all five Shakespeare novels/dramas in one